9-volt/captchonka/README.md

 If you have multiple PNG files for training and each file has its code in name than you could run `for f in input/violet/*.png; do python captchonka --mod=violet --train="$f" -a; done`

+Alternatively you can training a batch of images running `python captchonka --mod=violet --batch-train="input/violet/" -a`

 ## Console colors

 * *Red* - error